07 Jun England Won’t Win World Cup 2018. Or will they?

 It is the compounding that gives us low overall odds for all the teams.

-We’ll explore this further in a future post.
+We explore this further in this next post.

 I’ve even made a little spreadsheet which I’ll give you to try with your team.